Taku River

-The Taku River (Lingít: T'aaḵu Héeni) is a river running from British Columbia, Canada, to the northwestern coast of North America, at Juneau, Alaska.
+The Taku River (T’aaḵu Héeni) is a river running from British Columbia, Canada, to the northwestern coast of North America, at Juneau, Alaska.
 The river basin spreads across 27500 km2.
 The Taku is a very productive salmon river and its drainage basin is primarily wilderness.

 During the 18th and early 19th centuries, the Taku Indians controlled the trade routes on the river and compelled natives of the Interior to use them as middle-men, instead of allowing trade directly with white settlers.

 The Hudson's Bay Company established a trading post called Fort Durham, also known as Fort Taku, near the mouth of the Taku River in the early 1840s to take advantage of the natural trade route.
 However, by 1843, Fort Durham had been abandoned as unprofitable.

 Although a major river, the Taku's name does not extend to its headwaters.
 Its name begins at the confluence of the Inklin and Nakina Rivers, which is the location of the tiny community of Inklin.
 The Inklin's name also only extends upstream to the confluence of the Nahlin and Sheslay Rivers, which the Nakina's main tributaries are the Sloko and Silver Salmon Rivers.